kumarlab-compomics/SV_mechanism/README.md

 - ``` execute_seqFeaturesSVTemplate.sh ``` : To calculate sequence features of the SVs' sequences
   - ``` adding_seqFeaturesSV.py ```

-Subject to successfully annotating each batch of SVs, we must then merge these annotations.
+Subject to successful annotation of each SV batch, we then must merge these annotations.
 We use the ``` execute_Master1Merge.sh ``` script, which requires the following arguments :
 1. The project name
-2. sv or svSIM, depending on the file we are annotating
+2. sv or svSIM, depending on the file we are merging
 3. The name of directory used to store epigenetic data

 As per our HGSVC2 example, here are the commands for this merging script for both the real and simulated SVs